Natalielim/autoavail/USER-STORIES.md

-# Stitched Social User Stories
+# autoAvail for GCal User Stories

 ## AI Onboarding & Profile Creation
 1. As a new member, I want to complete a 20-minute AI onboarding call, so that I can share my preferences and relationship goals efficiently.